YetAnotherFurryMan/ProjectTaurus/docs/assoc.md

 };
 ```

- 3. struct assoc_Header is a header of every assoc storing information about capacity, count of elements and an array of keys.
+ 3. struct assoc_Header is a header of every assoc storing information about capacity, amount (count) of elements and an array of keys.

 ``` C
 struct assoc_Header{